 - 10Gbps Transit My current Transit network performance is capped at 1.25Gbps, our network requires much higher bandwidth.

-- Transit DMZ Our security posture requires a firewall device at the Transit VPC edge, but we don’t like the idea of building IPSEC tunnels between networking device and firewalls.
+- Complexity Our security posture requires a firewall appliance for VPC to VPC traffic inspection, but we don’t like the idea of building IPSEC tunnels between networking device and firewalls.